 - Sterilize a glass jar and let it dry.

-- Measure cococa powder, Palm jaggery and water.
+- Measure cocoa powder, Palm jaggery, and water.
 Keep it ready.
 Add Palm jaggery/Jaggery/sugar to the saucepan and add water to it.

-- Mix well with whisk continuously until it starts to boil.
-Once it started boiling, let it boil in a medium low flae until it becomes sightly thick.
+- Mix well with a whisk continuously until it starts to boil.
+Once it started boiling, let it cook in a medium-low flame until it becomes slightly thick.
 It may take 3 minutes.

-- Boil it until it becomes quite dark, thick and reached a honey like consistency.
-Switch off the flame once done and add vannila syrup.
+- Boil it until it becomes quite dark, thick, and reached honey-like consistency.
+Switch off the flame once done and add vanilla syrup.
 Mix well and let it cool down.
-Once its cooled down completely, store it in a sterlized glass jar.
+Once it is cooled down completely, store it in a sterilized glass jar.